Elián González: Youth and schooling

-College and career
+College and political career

-In 2015, González was studying to be an industrial engineer, and hoped to marry his high school girlfriend and fiancée after finishing college.
-He stated that although he did not regret returning to Cuba, he would like to travel to the United States one day "to give my love to the American people".
+In the 2010s, González studied to be an industrial engineer, and hoped to marry his high school girlfriend and fiancée after finishing college.
 In July 2016, he received a degree in industrial engineering from the University of Matanzas, and read a letter to Fidel Castro from his graduating class, vowing "to fight from whatever trench the revolution demands".
 After graduating in 2016, González began working as a technology specialist at a state-run company that makes large plastic water tanks.
 On Father's Day in 2020, González announced that he and his fiancée were expecting a daughter within the following months.
-González was nominated to run in the 2023 Cuban parliamentary election, seeking election to represent Cárdenas.